“Eye-opening, inspiring, comfortable, challenging, thought-provoking, confidence-giving.”

 We will remain committed to our mission.
 A gift in your will to Cranfield Trust will help to ensure that we are here to deliver our mission in the long term.

-Your gift will have an impact.
-Your support doesn’t support one charity, it supports many charities to thrive.
+Your gift will have an impact - and will support not one but many charities to thrive.

 We will respect your privacy.
 You do not have to tell us you have left us a gift in your will – but we would be delighted to hear from you if you do make this decision, to thank you and to keep you up to date with our latest activities.